george-pov/YTSkedy/docs/api/configuration.md

 Per-contributor bearer tokens and deployed host URLs belong in `http-client.env.json.user`, not in tracked `.http` environment files.

-## Production Configuration Requirements
+## Deployment Configuration Documentation

-Production configuration must define:

-- YouTube OAuth client callback behavior and operator setup process.
-- Credential store location or provider for provider secrets that are currently stored in platform rows.
-- Platform credential migration and rotation behavior.
-- API base URL behavior for the frontend host.
-- Feature flags for dry-run or preview flows.
-- Telemetry settings that do not expose secrets or personal account data.

-Configuration values required for deployment must be documented with:
+Document each deployment-required configuration value with:

-- setting name
+- Setting name.
-- owner
+- Owner.
-- environment where it is required
+- Environment where it is required.
-- whether the value is public or secret
+- Whether the value is public or secret.
-- local-development fallback, when one exists
+- Local-development fallback, when one exists.
-- validation behavior when the value is missing or invalid
+- Validation behavior when the value is missing or invalid.